 The process in 4 steps:

-Research > Synthesis > Opportunities > Collaboration
+Research > Synthesis > Opportunities > User Archetype Formation

 Increasing Healthcare Literacy through an Educational Component